 Krishna Kanth Nakka

 I’m currently working in the Privacy Team at the Trustworthy Technology Lab, Huawei Munich Research Center, where I focus on the privacy and safety of large language models (LLMs).
-My current research includes studying privacy leakage in LLMs, Unlearning of Sensitive information, text anonymization, and understanding LLMs through mechanistic interpretability.
+My current research includes studying privacy leakage in LLMs, Unlearning of Sensitive information, Text anonymization, and understanding LLMs through mechanistic interpretability.

 I graduated with a PhD in Computer Science in August 2022 from the Computer Vision Lab at EPFL.
 I was supervised by Dr. Mathieu Salzmann and Prof. Pascal Fua.
 My thesis focused on the robustness and interpretability of ML models.